Azure/enterprise-azure-policy-as-code/Docs/documenting-assignments-and-policy-sets.md

   * `<environmentCategory>_Effect`
   * `<environmentCategory>_Parameters`

 * `<fileNameStem>-summary.md`: This Markdown file is intended for developers for a quick overview of the effects and parameters in place for each `environmentCategory`.
-It does not provide details about the individual Initiatives assigned.It is equivalent to `<fileNameStem>-parameters.csv`.
+It does not provide details about the individual Initiatives assigned.
+It is equivalent to `<fileNameStem>-parameters.csv`.
 The Policies are sorted by `category` and ``displayName`.
-Each`environmentCategory column shows the current enforcement level in bold.
+Each `environmentCategory` column shows the current enforcement level in bold.
 If the value is fixed, the value is also in italics.
 If it is parametrized, the other allowed values are shown in italics.

 * `<fileNameStem>-full.md`: This Markdown file is intended for security personel requiring more details about the Assignments and Policies.
 It displays the same information as the summary plus the additional details equivalent to `<fileNameStem>-full.csv`.
 The Policies are sorted by `category` and ``displayName`.
-Each`environmentCategory column shows the current enforcement level in bold.
+Each `environmentCategory` column shows the current enforcement level in bold.
 If the value is fixed, the value is also in italics.
 If it is parametrized, the other allowed values are shown in italics.
 The additional details are:
   * Group Names
   * Effects per `environmentCategory` and Policy Set with additional details on the origin of the effect.

 ## Policy Set Documentation

-Compares multiple Policy Set definitions definitions for Policy and effect overlap as Markdown and Excel (`.csv`) files.
+Compares multiple Policy Set definitions for Policy and effect overlap as Markdown and Excel (`.csv`) files.

 ### Element `documentPolicySets`